 Day 8: Kyoto

 This morning starts with a visit to stunning Kinkakuji, the Temple Of The Gold Pavilion.
 Next, visit Yuzen Handmade Corner to learn about the Yuzen dyeing technique used to decorate kimonos by painting dye directly on the cloth.
 You will be invited to participate in making your own souvenir using this traditional method.
 For lunch, participate in a special Japanese Cooking Class.
-Under the instruction of a local chef you will learn how to make miso soup, teriyaki chicken, and makizushi, more commonly known as a sushi roll.
+Under the instruction of a local chef, you will learn how to make miso soup, teriyaki chicken, and makizushi, more commonly known as a sushi roll.
 The afternoon is at your leisure to explore this fascinating city on your own.

 Day 9: Kyoto – Nara Excursion

-This morning, take an excursion to Nara, the oldest capital of Japan.
+This morning, take an excursion to NARA, the oldest capital of Japan.
 Here, visit two separate UNESCO World Heritage Sites.
 First, at Nara Park, is Todaiji Temple, built in 752 AD and one of Japan’s most famous significant temples.
 Rebuilt after a fire in 1692, the temple is only twothirds its original size, yet remains the world’s largest wooden building.
-The Daibutsu (Giant Buddha) inside the main hall is made of copper and bronze, and is the largest in all of Japan, weighing in at 250 tons and standing some 49 feet (15 metres) tall!
+The Daibutsu (Giant Buddha) inside the main hall is made of copper and bronze, and is the largest in all of Japan, weighing 250 tons and standing some 49 feet tall!
 Nearby is Kasuga Shrine, known for its 3,000 stone and bronze lanterns.
 Return to Kyoto for some leisure time.
 Tonight, your Tour Director hosts a farewell dinner to celebrate your discovery of Japan.

 Day 10 Depart: Kyoto